The Consumer Finance Law Review: Australia

 Australian laws impose licensing regimes and conduct obligations on certain consumer financial services activities.

 The policy underpinning the regulation of consumer financial services in Australia has evolved in recent years.
 Laws regulating consumer financial services initially focused on ensuring that consumers were adequately informed about financial products and services offered to them.
-Recent law reforms impose obligations on providers of financial services to prevent unsuitable financial services being offered to consumers, and grant the regulator a power to intervene to prevent consumers from suffering significant detriment.
+The law imposes obligations on providers of financial services to prevent unsuitable financial services being offered to consumers, and grant the regulator a power to intervene to prevent consumers from suffering significant detriment.

 Legislative and regulatory framework